-The Guggenheim is a popular museum for fans of modern art and architecture visiting New York City.
-The Frank Lloyd Wright building that houses the Guggenheim Museum is probably the most famous aspect of the Guggenheim Museum in New York City, but visitors will also enjoy exploring the permanent collection and the ever-changing array of exhibitions.
+The Solomon R. Guggenheim Museum in New York City is popular with fans of modern art and architecture.
+The Frank Lloyd Wright-designed building is probably the most famous aspect of the Guggenheim Museum, but visitors can also enjoy exploring the permanent collection and the ever-changing array of exhibitions.

-With many other New York City museums closed on Mondays, the Guggenheim is particularly crowded on Mondays.
+The Guggenheim is open on Mondays, when many other New York City museums are closed, making this one of the busiest days to visit.
 If Monday is the best day for you to visit with your schedule, plan to arrive early (as close to 10 a.m. as possible) and you can enjoy the Guggenheim's exhibits and collections before the crowds take over.
-Saturday evenings, when admission is "Pay What You Wish," are also pretty busy, so plan to finish up before the 5:45 p.m. start of discounted admissions if you want to experience the Guggenheim in relative peace.

 Creature Comforts and Time Savers